LucasZapico/express-api-boilerplate/README.md

 # Blue Monkey Makes Lite Express API starter

-The objective of this boilerplate is to function as a jump start to writing any API services.
+The objective of this boilerplate is to function as a jump start to writing API services.

 ## Structure